 Cheese & potato pie has to rank up there with one of my favourite meals of all time.
 Mum would often bake us a cheese & potato pie when I was growing up – a heaving Pyrex casserole dish full of mashed potato and cheese, topped with cheddar and put into the oven to brown.

 Well, sometimes life’s too short for browning!
 I often make microwave cheesy potato recipes, or cheesy mash as I call it when it’s done in the microwave, as a fast comfort food option.
+It’s exactly the same as a cheese & potato pie, without a brown and crisp topping, unless you then have a grill and can add cheese and brown it.
+This is a quicker version, made entirely in a microwave oven.

 There are no real quantities involved – it’s all by eye really.
 Roughly speaking though, if you’ve a loose pile of grated cheddar cheese that’s half the size of a pile of mash, you’re pretty close.
 How much cheese you put into cheesy mash, or into any cheesy potato recipe really depends on personal taste and how much cheese you’ve got available!